Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

-Second, it is expected that dark matter couples very weakly to matter or light.
-As a result, the ULDM fluctuations can affect the tracking data in new ways.
-For instance, this coupling may translate into forces affecting the trajectory of the spacecraft, as has been used to set bounds from interferometric methods in e.g. \citep{Miller:2022wxu,LIGOScientific:2021ffg,Fedderke:2022ptm, Fukusumi:2023kqd,Oshima:2023csb,Nagano:2021kwx}.
-For our current study, we will focus on two simple, though representative possibilities of \emph{direct coupling}.
-In our first model, dark matter is coupled to the particles of the standard model (SM) that constitute the detectors and the space-craft through a \emph{universal coupling}, common to all particles of the SM.
-This universality is similar to the one of gravity in general relativity, which means that in this model, matter is coupled to gravity and dark matter through the interaction with an effective metric $\bar g_{\mu\nu}=g_{\mu\nu}(1+2\alpha(\phi_{\rm DM}))$ which contains both $g_{\mu\nu}$ and $\phi_{\rm DM}$.
-In this situation, matter will move in geodesics of $\bar g_{\mu\nu}$, implying that the expression \eqref{eq:fshiftDM} will still be valid, identifying\footnote{More specifically $\bar g_{ij}= -(1-2\psi-2\alpha(\phi_{\rm DM}))\delta_{ij}$.} $\psi\equiv \psi_g(t)+\alpha(\phi_{\rm DM})$.
+Second, it is normally expected that DM is not completely `dark', and couples, though very weakly, to matter or light.
+As a result, the fluctuations of $\phi_{\rm DM}$ can affect the tracking data in new ways.
+For instance, new forces may affect the trajectory of gravitating probes or the properties of the tracking beam, see, \eg,~\citep{Miller:2022wxu,LIGOScientific:2021ffg,Fedderke:2022ptm, Fukusumi:2023kqd,Oshima:2023csb,Nagano:2021kwx}.
+For our current study, we will focus on two simple, though representative possibilities of \emph{direct coupling} of DM to ordinary matter and light.
+In the first model, dark matter is coupled to the constituents of the detectors, the spacecraft, and the tracking beam through a \emph{universal coupling}, common to all particles of the standard model of particle physics.
+This universality is similar to the coupling of the metric $g_{\mu\nu}$ in general relativity.
+As a consequence, in this model the coupling of matter and light to gravity ($g_{\mu\nu}$) and dark matter ($\phi_{\rm DM}$) happens through the interaction with an effective metric $\bar g_{\mu\nu}=g_{\mu\nu}(1+2\alpha(\phi_{\scriptscriptstyle\rm DM}))$.
+In this situation, matter and light will move in geodesics of $\bar g_{\mu\nu}$, implying that the expression~\eqref{eq:fshiftDM} will still be valid, identifying\footnote{More specifically, at leading order in perturbations over the flat background, $\bar g_{ij}= -(1-2\psi-2\alpha(\phi_{\scriptscriptstyle\rm DM}))\delta_{ij}$.} $\psi\equiv \psi_g(t)+\alpha(\phi_{\scriptscriptstyle\rm DM})$.
 The function $\alpha(\phi)$ is model-dependent.
-If the coupling is as simple as $\alpha(\phi_{\rm DM})=\phi^2_{\rm DM}/\Lambda^2_2$, where $\Lambda_2$ parametrizes the intensity of the coupling, the effect of DM appears in \eqref{eq:fshiftDM} through the identification
+To illustrate the potential of UOP to test DM models, we will choose $\alpha(\phi_{\scriptscriptstyle\rm DM})=\phi^2_{\scriptscriptstyle\rm DM}/\Lambda^2_2$, where $\Lambda_2$ parameterises the intensity of the coupling.
+The effect of ULDM is described in this case through~\eqref{eq:fshiftDM}, after the identification

+where we used \eqref{eq:phiDM_rho} and \eqref{eq:psi_DM}.
+To illustrate other possibilities opened from the coupling of the tracking (light) beam to DM, we will consider a model where DM is an axion-like particle~\citep{Chadha-Day:2021szb}.
+In this case, a coupling of the form

-Another possibility follows from the cases where ULDM is directly coupled to the tracking (light) beam, as in the case of axion-light particles~\citep{Chadha-Day:2021szb}.
-For instance, it was shown in \citep{Blas:2019qqp} that in this case one expects frequency oscillations in the tracking beam of order
+is expected, where $\vec E$ and $\vec B$ are the electric and magnetic fields respectively, and $g_{a\gamma \gamma}$ represents the intensity of the coupling.
+Following Ref.~\citep{Blas:2019qqp}, for the ULDM case one expects frequency oscillations in the tracking beam of order